ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak11200/quickstart.md

 WisBlock is not only a functional test capable product in the product development verification stage but also industrial products oriented to mass production.
 It uses a high-speed connector to ensure the integrity of the signal.
 At the same time, it is equipped with a fastening screw, which can be used in a vibration environment.
 And WisBlock can be used reliably in various civil and industrial scenarios through rigorous reliability tests.

-WisBlock uses a compact stacked hardware design, which integrates various computing, connecting, and sensor circuits in the size of 60*30&nbsp;mm.
+WisBlock uses a compact stacked hardware design, which integrates various computing, connecting, and sensor circuits in the size of 60*30 mm.
 The compact size makes it easy for users to build in various customized housings to achieve complete products.
 RAK also has a series of housings for WisBlock modules, which can meet the requirements of various protection levels.

 ## Safety Information